A Practical Guide to Healthy Aging

 “I wouldn’t like to say this is never possible, science, research, and our approach to life is always evolving, but in the immediate future I don’t see a way to safely pause brain function, let alone cell functions.”

-Peddling 'healthy ageing' myths has made many people rich and left others searching for the metaphorical fountain of youth.
+Peddling “healthy aging” myths has made many people rich and left others searching for the metaphorical fountain of youth.
 Alexey Strygin, co-founder of longevity biotechnology company Gray Matter wants to change that by shattering key untruths.

 Are there too many people?

-“This myth always comes about because most people assume (falsely) that targeting ageing implies adding years to the life of an 85-year-old with all the body and chronic diseases of an 85-year-old,” says Strygin.
-“However, the industry's primary purpose is to prolong health span, implying that 85-year-old person would have a 50-year-old body.
+“This myth always comes about because most people assume (falsely) that targeting aging implies adding years to the life of an 85-year-old with all the body and chronic diseases of an 85-year-old,” says Strygin.
+“However, the industry's primary purpose is to prolong healthspan, implying that an 85-year-old person would have a 50-year-old body.
 In such a scenario, a person would be able to continue working and provide value to society for several additional decades.

-Therapeutic ageing interventions are only affordable to the extremely wealthy
+Therapeutic aging interventions are only affordable to the extremely wealthy

 “This myth has some truth behind it,” says Strygin.
 “Today higher income is already associated with longer lifespans: the gap between the wealthiest one percent and poorest one percent of US men is 14.1 years, whereas the wealthiest UK citizens are expected to live an additional 8 to 9 years.

-“It is likely that the affluent will be the early adopters of ageing interventions, and there is the likelihood that the first generation of ageing interventions will come at a premium.
+“It is likely that the affluent will be the early adopters of aging interventions, and there is the likelihood that the first generation of aging interventions will come at a premium.
 However, in 5-10 years, these interventions will become affordable to a much wider audience – which is exactly what happened with medical developments like antibiotics.”

 Dementia, or another cognitive impairment, is inevitable in older adults.